-- ! establish land management zones for protecting the ecological balance or physical characteristics, and establishing regulations for using their surface lands; - ! set apart and appropriate territorial lands for public purposes; - ! authorize the acquisition of territorial lands for rights-of-way by railways, power companies or pipeline companies; - ! regulate timber cutting in the Yukon Territory;

-- ! authorize and regulate the disposition of territorial lands; and - ! regulate mining rights leasing, with compensation to surface rights holders.
+- ! establish land management zones for protecting ecological balance or physical characteristics, and establishing regulations for using their surface lands; - ! set apart and appropriate territorial lands for public purposes; - ! authorize the acquisition of territorial lands for rights-of-way by railways, power companies or pipeline companies; - ! regulate timber cutting in the Yukon Territory; - ! authorize and regulate the disposition of territorial lands; and - ! regulate mining rights leasing, with compensation to surface rights holders

 The Governor in Council may also withdraw territorial lands from disposal.
-Please note: The Governor in Council has restricted the disposal of various lands in the Yukon Territory pending the anticipated settlement of land claims, and the development of future national parks.
+Note: The Governor in Council has restricted the disposal of various lands in the Northwest Territories pending the anticipated settlement of land claims and the development of future national parks.

 The Act allows for instruments called "notifications."
 These can be used to grant territorial lands, equivalent to grants by letters patent.
 The Act also contains various restrictions on selling and leasing lands, including a list of reservations to be included in grants of territorial lands.
-There is an absolute prohibition on the sale of lands suitable for muskrat farming.
+Selling lands suitable for muskrat farming is absolutely prohibited.
 Restrictions also apply to federal government employees and officers, and their ability to hold any interests in territorial lands.

 Trespass on territorial lands by forfeited rights holders is also covered in the Act.

-Territorial Lands Act regulations include:
+Territorial Lands Act regulates include:

-- ! the Territorial Land Regulations;
+- !
+Territorial Land Regulations;

-- ! the Territorial Land Use Regulations;
+- !
+Territorial Land Use Regulations;

-- ! the Canada Mining Regulations (applicable only to the Northwest Territories);
+- !
+Canada Mining Regulations (applicable only to the Northwest Territories);

-- ! the Territorial Coal Regulations;
+- !
+Territorial Coal Regulations;

-- ! the Territorial Dredging Regulations;
+- !
+Territorial Dredging Regulations;

-- ! the Territorial Quarrying Regulations; and
+- !
+Territorial Quarrying Regulations; and

-- ! the Yukon Timber Regulations (applicable only to the Yukon Territory).
+- !
+Yukon Timber Regulations (applicable only to the Yukon Territory).